 Good Memoirs Reveal Past Thoughts

 When you write your story, be sure to include your past thoughts to help your readers understand the decisions you made.
 It makes for a more powerful story and shares details that no genealogical record will ever have.

 When I wrote From Metal to Rhinestones: A Quest for the Crown, I started relating the factual account of my participation in various competitions such as what I wore, what I said, how I looked, and how I placed in the end.
-The details fit the scrapbook storytelling format because by nature the journaling in these albums should be brief.

 How did I feel as I strutted on stage in my gowns and stood next to the other delegates?

 When did I feel the audience supported me or wanted me off the stage?

 ↪️ Do you want to write a family history book?